 Pregnant women should avoid prolonged use of water purification tablets that contain iodine because iodine can affect development of the thyroid gland in the fetus.

 Pregnant women who cannot postpone travel to regions of the world where malaria is common must weigh the risks of taking protective drugs whose effects on pregnancy are not well known against those of traveling without adequate protection.
 Pregnant women should consider delaying travel to areas where malaria is common because malaria is more likely to be serious and life threatening among pregnant women than among women who are not pregnant, even when preventive drugs are used.
 Mefloquine for malaria prevention is recommended for use during all 3 trimesters of pregnancy.

-Pregnant women are also at risk of contracting hepatitis E infection, a viral liver infection rare in the United States but common in Asia, the Middle East, North Africa, and Mexico (see ).
+Pregnant women are also at risk of contracting hepatitis E infection, a viral liver infection rare in the United States but common in Asia, the Middle East, North Africa, and Mexico (see The Hepatitis Viruses).
 Miscarriage, liver failure, or death may result.
 There is no treatment, so postponing travel to regions where hepatitis E is common should be considered.
 Women who cannot postpone travel should be vigilant about hand washing and following safe food guidelines (see Overview of Gastroenteritis : Prevention).

 Travel and transit also affect other medical conditions such as

 Some travelers with sickle cell disease are at risk of having pain (sickle cell crisis—see Sickle Cell Disease) when exposed to the low humidity and low oxygen levels in airplane cabins.
 This risk can be minimized with adequate hydration and oxygen.